ml-notes

 \[`\theta^* = \arg \min_{\theta} \frac{1}{|D|} \sum_{(x, y) \in D} \left[f(x; \theta) - y\right]^2.`\]

 You can then plug $\theta^{*}$ into $f$ to predict $y_{pred} = f(x; \theta^*)$ for any given $x$.
-This gives us a deterministic rule that connects $x$ and $y.$ But in practice it’s often impossible to predict $y$ from $x$ precisely.
-It’s usually because we don’t have access to some important information about $y$ and thus can’t put it in $x$, or because the dependency is inherently stochastic1.
-And the correct way to describe the dependency between $x$ and $y$ should be to use a posterior distribution $P(y \mid x)$.
+This gives us a deterministic rule that connects $x$ and $y.$ But in practice it’s often impossible to predict $y$ from $x$ precisely because we don’t have access to some important information about $y$ and thus can’t put it in $x$, or because the dependency is inherently stochastic1.
+And the correct way to describe the dependency between $x$ and $y$ is to use the posterior distribution $P(y \mid x)$.
 So what is this deterministic $y_{pred}$ that we get by solving the regression problem in the standard way, and how does it relate to $P(y \mid x)$?

 Turns out, the answer is quite simple: if you assume infinite training data and model capacity, minimization of L2 loss leads to predicting the mean of the posterior $\mathbb{E}_{y \sim P(y \mid x)}[y]$.
 This can be easily shown: